 You might have heard friends or family talk about Plan F, which was once the most comprehensive plan.
 However, Plan F is no longer available to anyone who became eligible for Medicare on or after January 1, 2020.
 Because of this change, Plan G has stepped into the spotlight as the most extensive coverage you can get as a new enrollee.
 Understanding the differences between these top plans is the first step toward finding the one that fits your life and budget.

-Plan G: The Popular Choice
+Plan G: The Go-To for Comprehensive Coverage

 Think of Plan G as the new heavyweight champion of Medigap.
 For anyone new to Medicare, it offers the most coverage you can buy.
 It covers nearly all of your out-of-pocket costs that Original Medicare leaves behind, including copayments and coinsurance.
 The only thing you’re responsible for is the annual Medicare Part B deductible.
 Once you’ve paid that for the year, Plan G takes care of the rest for Medicare-approved services.